Sunlight forced my eyes open.

 As for me, the moment I heard the price of those glasses, my soul more or less left my body.

-It wasn’t until I stepped onto the moon-white, glowing spiral staircase that led directly to the heart of Shima that I came back to reality.
+It wasn’t until I stepped onto the moon-white, glowing spiral staircase leading directly to the heart of Shima that I came back to reality.
 My poor little heart trembled with every step, terrified of cracking the stairs and having to pay for it.
 You never know with those bloodsucking capitalists in the imperial capital.